psycopaths/jdoop/README.md

   `classlist.txt`) where the list of classes from the package will be written to.
 * `--timelimit`- an optional parameter (with the default value `120`) with a time limit for JPF-Doop, in seconds.
-IF `--generate-report` is provided too, after the time limit is reached, JPF-Doop will compile generated JUnit tests and generate a code coverage report.
-In other words, compilation and report generation are not included in the time limit.
+If `--generate-report` is provided too, after the time limit is reached, JPF-Doop will compile generated JUnit tests and generate a code coverage report.
+In other words, compilation and report generation execution times are not included in the time limit.
 * `--configuration-file` - an optional parameter (with the default value `jpfdoop.ini`) with a name of a configuration file in the INI file format.
 More about options within the configuration file are